Dombrowski wins Giro fourth stage, De Marchi takes pink jersey - RFI

 Belgian Evenepoel sits eighth in the general classification, 1.48 behind De Marchi.
 Yates is a further second back in 16th and Bardet 19th, 2.03 behind.

+Vincenzo Nibali is 2.15 back while Evenepoel's Deceuninck-Quick-Step team-mate Joao Almeida gave up more than four minutes on his rivals and is 5.38 back in the overall standings.

+Portuguese Almeida, who finished fourth in last year's Giro, was the day's big loser on a day marked by rain and cold temperatures of nine degree Celsius and fell away on the early part of the Passerino climb

-On Wednesday, the 5th stage traces an almost straight line from Modena to Cattolica over a 177-kilometer course without the slightest roughness, ideal for sprinters.
+On Wednesday, the fifth stage traces an almost straight line from Modena to Cattolica over a 177-kilometer course without the slightest roughness, ideal for sprinters.

 © 2021 AFP